-^{1 &#}x27;We Burnt 30 Houses Brought away one Woman 200 Hed of Neat Cattle 20 Horses... we mustered about Sunrise mustered the Cattle Togather Drove them over ye River near westcock Sot Near 50 Houses on Fyre and Returned to Fort Cumberland with our Cattle etc. about 6 Clock P.M.'-Diary of John Thomas, pp. 136-7. to round up the inhabitants.
+2 The date of the receipt of this letter is uncertain; but it evident that he received it before the 30th of November, as to round up the inhabitants.
 Then, when his soldiers went forward on their mission up the river, no sound of human voice met their ears in any of the settlements.
 The inhabitants had hidden in the woods.
-Handfield appealed to Winslow, who was then at Grand Pré, for more troops to bring the people to reason.1 But Winslow had no troops to spare.
-Handfield does not appear to have relished his task, which he described as a 'disagreeable and troublesome part of the service.'
+Handfield appealed to Winslow, who was then at Grand Pré, for more troops to bring the people to reason.
+But Winslow had no troops to spare.
+Handfield does not appear to have relished his task, which he described as a disagreeable and troublesome part of the service.'
 What induced the inhabitants to return to their homes is not clear, but early in the month of September they resumed their occupations.
 They remained unmolested until early in November, when a fresh detachment of troops arrived to assist in their removal.
 On December 4 over sixteen hundred men, women, and children were crowded into the transports, which lay off Goat Island and which four days later set sail at eight o'clock in the morning.
-Meanwhile Captain Murray of Fort Edward was doing his duty in the Pisiquid neighbourhood.
-On September 5 he wrote to Winslow at Grand Pré, only a few miles distant: 'I have succeeded finely and have got 183 1 Winslow's Journal, part ii, p.
-96.